-In this article, we are going to discuss the signs of stolen catalytic converter.
-A catalytic converter helps to regulate harmful emissions caused by the burning of fuel in the engine of your car, truck, or SUV.
+In this article, we will discuss the signs of stolen catalytic converter.
+A catalytic converter helps to regulate harmful emissions caused by fuel burning in the engine of your car, truck, or SUV.
 It is an essential part of your vehicle, which contains expensive precious metals like platinum, rhodium, and palladium.

 - How do I know if the catalytic converter is stolen?